 - Take prescription blood-thinning medications as directed to prevent complications

-- Raise your leg if it's swollen
+- Keep your leg raised when sitting or lying down if it's swollen

 - Wear your prescription-strength compression stockings as directed